NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ### Option B

-An alternative option, is to run the exercise in a container instead of using the module system.
+An alternative option, is to run the exercise on Uppmax but in a container instead of using the module system.
 This is a bit more tricky, but there are several advantages:

 - You can also use packages that have not previously been installed in Uppmax modules.